-Provides essential training in the foundations of computing, data storage and information processing.
+Provides essential education in the foundations of computing, data storage and information processing.
 With this foundation, graduates of the program can easily adapt to and create new information technologies, new computing paradigms, and new ideas for applying computer systems.

 Is a joint degree with the School for New Learning that prepares adults for computer-related careers.

 Prepares students to evaluate and manage an organization's computer, information and network security, as well as develop a solid information technology infrastructure.

 Our BA in Film and Television degree teaches the fundamentals of writing, production, and theory for film and television.

 Our BFA in Film and Television degrees teach the specialized skills and knowledge of nine different crafts or genres in film and television (cinematography, creative producing, directing, documentary, editing, production design, screenwriting, sound, and visual effects).

 Prepares students to become leaders in the diversifying field of games.
 Throughout the program, students collaborate on interdisciplinary teams with programmers, artists, writers, and audio designers.